Maxuss/resourcepackd/README.md

 ```

 RPD will launch and you will be able to start developing your resourcepack!
+Whenever a file is changed, pack will be recompiled to provided directory.

 You can also do one-time compilation with